 Although the discovery of molybdenum has a history of more than 200 years, large-scale development and utilization of molybdenum is still a matter of this century, especially in recent decades.

-Molybdenum and molybdenum alloys are widely used because of its many characteristics, such as high strength, low thermal expansion coefficient, excellent thermal and electrical conductivity, high corrosion resistance to molten glass, molten salt, and molten metal, and can also improve the wear resistance of thin coatings.
+Molybdenum and molybdenum alloys are widely used because of their many characteristics, such as high strength, low thermal expansion coefficient, excellent thermal and electrical conductivity, high corrosion resistance to molten glass, molten salt, and molten metal, and can also improve the wear resistance of thin coatings.

 Alloy steel, stainless steel, tool steel, and cast iron are the main application areas of molybdenum.
 Adding molybdenum to stainless steel can improve the corrosion resistance of steel.
 Adding molybdenum to cast iron can improve the strength and wear resistance of iron.